-P-POD CPEU dietetics credits have always been approved by the Commission on Dietetic Registration, and for Continuing Medical Education purposes, our conferences have been provided jointly by Plant-based Prevention Of Disease, Inc. and Mountain Area Health Education Center from 2014 to 2020, and approved by St. Joseph Mercy Ann Arbor from 2021 through June 2022.
+P-POD CPEU dietetics credits have always been approved by the Commission on Dietetic Registration, and for Continuing Medical Education purposes, our conferences were provided jointly by Plant-based Prevention Of Disease, Inc. and Mountain Area Health Education Center from 2014 to 2020, and approved by St. Joseph Mercy Ann Arbor from 2021 through June 2022.
 We are delighted that, beginning with 2021, Continuing Medical Education for P-POD Conferences is provided jointly with Morehouse School of Medicine.
-We are proud that our CME credits starting in 2018 have been approved by the American Board of Lifestyle Medicine as in-person-learning CME for their certifying examination for Diplomate of the American Board of Lifestyle Medicine and Diplomate of the American College of Lifestyle Medicine.
+We are proud that our CME credits starting in 2018 have been approved by the American Board of Lifestyle Medicine as in-person-learning CME for their certifying examinations for Diplomate of the American Board of Lifestyle Medicine and Diplomate of the American College of Lifestyle Medicine.
 We welcome the CNE accreditation support of the Virginia Nurses Association beginning with 2019, following that previously from New Mexico Nurses Association.
-We were also delighted for 2017 to accept the collaboration of the Institute of American Indian Arts (IAIA) continuing education program.
+We were also pleased to accept for 2017 the collaboration of the Institute of American Indian Arts (IAIA) continuing education program.

 As part of P-POD’s mission, we strive to use environmentally sound practices.